RavidRo/TradingSystem/Use Cases.md

 1. <ins>System</ins>: asks for the new owner information.
 1. <ins>Store owner</ins>: enters new_owner.
 1. <ins>System</ins>: adds the new owner to the store.

+**Tests**:

+-   <ins>_Happy Path_</ins>: The user chooses to appoint a new store owner and enters the owner identifier and the store identifier.
+The store owners are updated accordingly.
+-   <ins>_Sad Path_</ins>: The user chooses to appoint a new store owner but types a wrong owner identifier, so the system will generate an error message and no new owner will be added.

 ### 4.5.
 Appoint new store manager